Balanites pedicellaris: Description

 Balanites pedicellaris is a multi-stemmed shrub or small tree, although some specimens may have a single fluted trunk.
 The branches are yellowish or greyish-green, bearing simple green spines.
 The leaves are alternate or grow on the spines, bifoliolate; the leaflets obovate, pale green, rather fleshy, down covered with a short downy petiole.
 The greenish-white flowers have 6 petals and are bunched in small, axillary clusters, approximately 1.4 cm in diameter.
 The fruit is a drupe, which is round or ellipsoid and normally flattened on either end, it measures 1·2–2·5 × 1·5–2 cm., the unripe fruit is usually covered in downy hairs but these are lost on the ripe fruit which is orange in colour.
 Grows up to 6m tall.

 Distribution

-Balanites pedicellaris occurs from Ethiopia and Somalia south through eastern Africa to KwaZulu Natal in South Africa.
+Balanites pedicellaris is native to Botswana, Eswatini, Ethiopia, Kenya, KwaZulu-Natal, Malawi, Mozambique, Northern Provinces, Somalia, Tanzania, Uganda, Yemen, Zimbabwe.

 Habitat

 Balanites pedicellaris is found in dry woodland and scrub and on alluvial soils on floodplains, where there are scattered trees.